This post may contain affiliate links. Any sales made through such links will reward me a small commission – at no extra cost for you!

 If you practice a holistic lifestyle or for some other reason would rather give homemade beauty products a try, you can still follow the rules of hydrating vs moisturizing.
-It doesn’t seem hard to take the same logic and apply it to natural beauty products.
+It shouldn’t be too hard to take the same logic and apply it to natural beauty products.

 For instance, you can make a face mask using highly hydrating ingredients, like aloe vera gel, honey, rose water, milk and dairy, cucumber, tomato and most fruits.
 Or you can apply milk, white or green tea with a cotton ball.
 There are also great recipes for DIY face mists.

 Then, preferably while your face is still damp, apply an organic moisturizer to lock in the moisture.
-All natural oils and butters are great moisturizers.
+Natural oils and butters are great moisturizers.
 Or – have you ever considered making your own moisturizers?
-You can find here recipes for DIY Peach-Almond Face Moisturizer and DIY Body Lotion for Dry Skin.
+You can find here a recipe for DIY Whipped Body Butter.